Chart Color Schemes

 Health outcomes in Ross are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Health indicators suggest below-average outcomes in Ross compared to national averages.
+Ross's health indicators show below-average results compared to national averages.

-Common health conditions are somewhat typical among the general population but higher than average among older cohorts.
-Private health cover is very high at approximately 55% of the total population (1,704 people).
-The most common medical conditions are arthritis and diabetes, impacting 6.4% and 6.3% of residents respectively.
-71.5% of residents declare themselves completely clear of medical ailments compared to 76.9% in Rest of NT.
-Ross has a higher proportion of residents aged 65 and over at 18.3% (566 people) compared to the Rest of NT's 9.3%.
-Health outcomes among seniors require more attention than those of the broader population.
+Common health conditions are somewhat typical but higher among older cohorts.
+Approximately 55% (~1,705 people) have private health cover, which is very high.
+The most prevalent medical conditions are arthritis (6.4%) and diabetes (6.3%).
+About 71.5% of residents report no medical ailments, compared to 76.9% in the Rest of NT.
+Ross has a higher proportion of seniors aged 65 and over at 18.3% (566 people), compared to 9.3% in the Rest of NT.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health